Breakthrough Shrines Workshop – My 2005 Notes

 You can never have too many Elvises!

 The “matches” are three layers deep.
-I folded a couple of them over, so you can see the layers.
-They’re held in place with a thin bead of hot glue at the bottom.
+I folded a couple of them over so you can see the layers.
+A thin bead of hot glue holds them in place at the bottom.

 (The glue is inside where the matchbook folds over to hold them.
 That’s where the striking area is on some matchbooks.
 On my matchbook shrine, there is no staple.)